sarangzambare/hey-siri/README.md

 superimposed over the background noises, along with the "negatives"

-Concurrently, an array of labels will be generated, with each label being a one-hot encoded vector :
+Concurrently, an array of labels will be generated, with each label being a one-hot encoded vector, like so:

 ```
 [1.0, 0.0, 0.0, 0.0] => "One"